 Prior to joining Lockheed Martin in 1985, Mr. Weiss served eight years as an officer in the U.S. Navy.
 He was an aircraft carrier-based S-3 Viking jet pilot, completing operational deployments to the Pacific and Indian Oceans.
 Following his active duty commitment, Mr. Weiss served an additional 16 years in the Naval Reserve retiring in 2000 with the rank of captain.

-Mr. Weiss is a graduate of the U.S. Naval Academy and earned his Master of Science degree in Systems Engineering from the University of Southern California.
-He is a member of the Association of Naval Aviation, Air Force Association, Tailhook Association and the Logistics Officer Association.
+Mr. Weiss is a member of the Association of Naval Aviation, Air Force Association, Tailhook Association, and the Logistics Officer Association.